 Naming your intranet doesn’t have to be complicated, and there are lots of articles and resources out there that offer suggestions and ideas on creative intranet names.
 It is really just a way to engage your users with your new intranet system, and give your intranet manager, who sat through all those demos, compiled all the data, and eventually chose an intranet system, a chance to have a bit of fun.

-If you have an interesting intranet name I would love to hear about it, please leave your comments below.
+If you have an interesting intranet name, I would love to hear about it.
+Please leave your comments below.